Bobby Bragan: Influenced by Branch Rickey

-Bragan was a protégé of Branch Rickey, the Baseball Hall of Fame front office executive, who hired him as an unproven young manager at Fort Worth in 1948.
+Bragan was a protégé of Branch Rickey, the Hall of Fame front-office executive, who hired him as an unproven young manager at Fort Worth in 1948.
 Then 30 years old, Bragan had started the 1948 season with the Dodgers but played sparingly, getting into only nine games (starting two) through June 27, and collecting only two hits in a dozen at-bats.
 When Rickey wanted to make room for Roy Campanella, who was starring in the minors, he offered Bragan the Fort Worth managerial job; he took over in July 1948, and remained with the Cats through 1952.
 Then, in 1953, Rickey, by now heading the Pittsburgh front office, brought Bragan to Hollywood and the Pirates' organization.

 Bragan had clashed with Rickey in 1947 over the Dodgers' breaking of the baseball color line after the big-league debut of Jackie Robinson.
 Bragan—the Dodgers' second-string catcher at the time—was one of a group of white players, largely from the American South, who signed a petition against Robinson's presence.
 He even asked Rickey to trade him.
 But Bragan quickly relented.
 "After just one road trip, I saw the quality of Jackie the man and the player", Bragan told MLB.com in 2005.
 "I told Mr. Rickey I had changed my mind and I was honored to be a teammate of Jackie Robinson."
 When Bragan attended Rickey's funeral in 1965, he stated he decided to attend because, "Branch Rickey made me a better man."